wtbu-radio/WTBU-Site/_posts/2017-03-13-review-the-joy-formidable-once-ballroom-0302.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Kristen Lay
-  first_name: Olivia
+  first_name: Kristen
-  last_name: Gehrke
+  last_name: Lay
 image:
   src: /assets/tumblr_inline_omcv1r8jo01swxv3i_500.jpg
   alt: post lead image
 ---
 _Photo by Kristen Lay_

 Sitting around a campfire on a chilly day surrounded by good company and good music is really something great.
 It’s even better when that good company and good music is Welsh alternative rock band The Joy Formidable.
 Thursday night was the last of their seven-day _Leave No Trace_ tour which featured a semi-acoustic performance from the band in a campfire-esque setting, complete with a fake fire pit, teepee, lanterns, and string lights.